JozefCmiel/nextjs-blog/README.md

 ## TODOS

-Better error handling where we may not get comments for posts but we do get post so we can show user just the post.
+1. Better error handling where we may not get comments for posts but we do get post so we can show user just the post.

-Add tranlsations - multiple language
+2. Add tranlsations - multiple language support.

-Navbar has just fake buttons maybe add some functionality
+3. Navbar has just fake buttons maybe add some functionality.

-Better test coverage.
+4. Better test coverage.
 Add cypress tests.

+5. Better documatation of functionalComponents and helpers.

 ## Personal notes